jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 I have a pattern for the drill.
 When I test an attribute in a module, I get

 * an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ when the attribute does not exist
-* a NameError_ when I add the name to the module
+* NameError_ when I add the name to the module
 * a passing test when I define the name as a variable

 If you are feeling adventurous you can add more tests to ``test_attribute_error_w_variables`` until you get to ``module.variable_99``, you will have 100 lines